How to Use This Calculator

 What are the basic rules for binary addition?

-The fundamental rules for binary addition are: 0 + 0 = 0, 0 + 1 = 1, 1 + 0 = 1, and 1 + 1 = 0 with a carry-out of 1.
-If there's an incoming carry, 1 + 1 + 1 = 1 with a carry-out of 1.
-These rules are applied column by column, starting from the rightmost bit.
+The four core rules are: 0 + 0 = 0, 0 + 1 = 1, 1 + 0 = 1, and 1 + 1 = 10 (sum bit 0, carry-out 1).
+When an incoming carry-in is present, 1 + 1 + 1 = 11 (sum bit 1, carry-out 1).
+Operations proceed column by column from right to left.

-How does a carry work in binary addition?
+How does carry propagation work in hardware?

-Why is binary addition important in computing?
+Why is binary addition fundamental to CPU arithmetic?